Hi

-Hi!
-I’m happy you are here!
-I was born and raised in Georgia, growing up in the suburbs of Atlanta, but I spent a month every summer visiting my parents’ family in New York.
+I’m Christina!
+I was born and raised in Georgia, growing up in the suburbs of Atlanta, but I spent a month every summer visiting my parents’ families in New York.
 From a young age, I remember sneaking into my grandmother’s linen closet and jewelry box to admire her old Eastern European linens and costume jewelry, blossoming an early love of textiles and unique accessories.
-On the weekends, I would go into Manhattan with my mom, where I would take in all the architecture, design and creativity of the city.
+On the weekends, we would go into Manhattan, where I would take in all the architecture, design and creativity of the city.
 During the rest of the year, back in Georgia (before Atlanta was a sprawling metropolis), I would beg my mom to go take me to the small towns “in the country” to go antiquing and find my favorite historic home on the way.
 I can definitely say a love of design, antiques, historic architecture, and the thrill of the hunt have always been a love of mine.
-My surroundings have always influenced my mood and I remember so well the butter yellow walls of my bedroom painted by my father and the pink and white dogwood trees he planted that bloomed outside my window; cherished memories of my childhood home.
-I’m telling you all of this in order to let you know the reason I believe in the importance of design; it has the power to create core memories and bring joy to your day.
+My surroundings have always influenced my mood and I have cherished memories of the butter yellow walls of my bedroom painted by my father and the pink and white dogwood trees he planted that bloomed outside my window.
+I’m telling you all of this in order to let you know the reason I believe in the importance of design; it has the power to make memories and bring peace to your day.
 It’s from these homegrown memories that The Dogwood Home was born.
-I also believe that it isn’t necessarily the most expensive house on the block that is the most charming and welcoming one.

 CC